VladimirMakhnev/X-MASS/README.md

 Launch the main.py script in folder with all input files:

-`pythoon main.py params.inp pres_pRT.inp temps.inp vms.inp wn.inp 01.H2O.SDV.HITRAN2020.25wing.hdf5 MULTITHREADING `
+`python main.py `

-where:
+where filenames.inp contains info about all other files and method of calculation:

 | **File**                              | **Description**                    |
 |---------------------------------------|------------------------------------|